IMPALA-Consortium/ctas/README.md

 Minimum number of eligible subjects for auto-generated time series.
 This value will be used for a parameter if they do not have the subject_count_min column defined in the parameters df.
+The parameter has a minimum value of two.

 ### default_max_share_missing_timepoints_per_series